-Osteosarcoma is a word derived from "osteo" meaning bone and "sarcoma" meaning cancer.
+Osteosarcoma is a word derived from osteo, meaning bone, and sarcoma, meaning cancer.
 It's the cancer of the bones.
-It commonly strikes large dog breeds from their middle ages to senior years (even though there are cases affecting dogs as young as 2 years old!)
-It is uncommon in small dog breeds.
-Breeds particularly predisposed to osteosarcoma include Saint Bernards, Rottweilers, Great Danes, Golden Retrievers, Irish setters, Doberman Pinschers, and Labrador retrievers.
-On average it affects dogs in the 7-1/2 year range.
+It commonly strikes large dog breeds between middle age and the senior years, but it has been known to affect dogs as young as two.
+Osteosarcoma is less common in small dog breeds.
+Breeds particularly predisposed to osteosarcoma include:

 Signs of Osteosarcoma in Dogs